TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat_design.md

 3. After the CRC bits are received, there is a wait for rising clock edge.
 4. Start the measurement of Recovery Time using PRU cycle counter (The cycle counter is set to zero).
 5. Wait for falling edge of the data from encoder (RX).
-6. Read the PRU cycle counter which gives the value of Recovery Time in PRU Clock Cycle units and store it to DMEM.
+6. Read the PRU cycle counter which gives the value of Recovery Time in PRU Clock Cycle units
+6. Update the recovery time counters

 ##### NOTE for Multi-channel Single PRU Mode
  We can not measure the recovery time as accurately as single channel or multi channel load share, because same PRU has to poll for 3 channels.
 So we are doing a sequential polling for each channel.